Task Agnostic Restoration of Natural Video Dynamics: Proposed Method

-Here, "$of$" denotes the optical flow.
-This additive noise is introduced due to the temporal inconsistencies.
-Separating the consistent component from the estimated flow is challenging as optical flow is defined over only two consecutive frames.
-Thus, the content of both the participating frames is given equal importance, and the decision to separate consistent content from the inconsistent content with conventional optical flow becomes impractical.
-Another observation that can be made from \figref{flowplusnoise} is that the flicker in frame-wise processed frames generally occurs near the motion boundaries.
-This impracticality of the conventional optical flow has hindered a truly task-agnostic solution to this task because the methods that deal with this task rely on the availability of the unprocessed counterparts of the per-frame processed videos to siphon temporally coherent motion dynamics for inter-frame flicker removal.
-To solve this problem, we propose deviating from the conventional bi-frame motion estimation methodologies by extending it to a tri-frame method to overcome the equal contribution of frames in motion estimation.
-This tri-frame motion estimation strategy also aids the network in developing a sense of rigidity to distinguish consistent content from a set of temporally inconsistent frames.
-To learn the consistent motion representation, an optical flow network has been integrated into the network as illustrated in \figref{main_figure}.
-A similar integration of a small-scale optical flow estimation network (SpyNet~\cite{ranjan2017spynet}) is presented in~\cite{xue2019toflow} for the task video denoising.
+Please note that another observation that can be made from \figref{flowplusnoise} (right most figure) is that a significant amount of flicker in frame-wise processed videos, generally occurs near the motion boundaries.
+This observation helps us in defining objective functions capable of localizing and targeting temporal deviations as presented in Sec.~\ref{fg_function}.

+To overcome these problems and to learn and utilize consistent motion representation, we integrate an optical flow estimation network into the restoration network as illustrated in \figref{main_figure}.
+A similar integration of a small-scale optical flow estimation network (SpyNet~\cite{ranjan2017spynet}) for task-oriented flow estimation is presented in~\cite{xue2019toflow} for the task video denoising for its extremely small size.
 We utilize a relatively larger network (PWC-Net~\cite{sun2018pwc}) in our method and provide an ablation study on different sized optical flow models in the accompanying supplementary text.
+We further extend their idea to a two pass mechanism with an added encoder to encourage generation of consistent dynamics.
 The optical flow network in the proposed methodology is finetuned in an end-to-end manner without any special supervision.
-The objective functions used for the optimization are described in detail in the next section.